lanl-ansi/GasModels.jl/docs/src/network-data.md

       "length": <float>,            # the length of the connection.
 SI units are m.
-      "f_junction": <int>,          # the "from" side junction id "t_junction": <int>,          # the "to" side junction id "friction_factor": <float>,   # the friction component of the resistance term of the pipe.
+      "f_junction": <int>,          # the "from" side junction id "t_junction": <int>,          # the "to" side junction id "drag": <float>,              # the drag factor of resistors.
+Non dimensional.
+      "friction_factor": <float>,   # the friction component of the resistance term of the pipe.
 Non dimensional.
       "diameter": <float>,          # the diameter of the connection.
 SI units are m.
       "c_ratio_min": <float>,       # minimum multiplicative pressure change (compression or decompressions).
 Compression only goes from f_junction to t_junction (1 if flow reverses).